aaron-grau/curic/javascript/projects/snake/README.md

       `equals`, and `isOpposite`.
       * An alternative would be writing helper methods that take two array arguments.
-    * Write a `Snake#move` function that will move the snake in the current direction.
+    * Write a `Snake.prototype.move` function that will move the snake in the current direction.
     * I wrote a simple `turn` method that took a new direction and updated `direction`.
 * Write a `Board` class.
     * The board should construct and hold a `Snake`.
     * Later, your `Board` can hold on to the apples that are on the board.
     * At the bottom on `snake.js`, export the `Board` class because it will be used in the `View` class.

 ## Phase II: Write a simple `View` class